-Our Green Health Routes programme supports communities to connect with and get to know the parks, meadows and woodlands on their doorsteps.
-We have run health routes projects in Oxford, Gloucestershire, Wiltshire and Gwynedd – you can see links to all of these routes at the bottom of the page.
+Our Green Health Routes support communities to connect with and get to know the parks, meadows and woodlands on their doorsteps.
+We have run health routes in Oxford, Gloucestershire, Wiltshire and Wales – you can see links to all of these routes at the bottom of the page.
 This particular project has come to an end, but we hope you feel inspired to create your own Green Health Route.

-The projects begin with the creation of neighbourhood maps, developed in close consultation with communities, to highlight the areas’ publicly accessible green space.
-These maps identify routes, which start in community hubs such as health centres or libraries, and ‘join the dots’ to the surrounding green spaces, creating walks of varying lengths that are suitable for adults and children.
+Each Green Health Route project begin with the creation of a neighbourhood map, developed in close consultation with communities, to highlight the area’s publicly accessible green space.
+The map identifies routes, which start in community hubs such as health centres or libraries, and ‘join the dots’ to the surrounding green spaces, creating walks of varying lengths that are suitable for adults and children.
 We include descriptions of each of the green spaces along the way and links to websites with more information on facilities, opening times and local wildlife.

 These materials are widely distributed as leaflets and posters at community venues in the area, including GP surgeries and schools.
 They can also be downloaded from the route pages below.
 Some of our routes are promoted with permanent street signs.

-The projects also include nature engagement activities at schools or community venues.
+The Green Health Routes projects also include nature engagement activities at schools or community venues.
 We run specialist wildlife walks and set up regular walking groups led by volunteers.
-Check the page for each of our projects below to find out more.
+Check the page for each of our health routes below to find out more.

 Green social prescribing